romaincapelle/OverVue/docs/v-bind.md

-# Bind an HTML attribute / v-bind
+# Bind HTML attributes / v-bind

-Use "v-bind" ( or just ":") to bind an html any attribute like "src", "href"...
+Use `v-bind:` or `:` to bind an html any attribute like "src", "href"...

 ## Bind an image